solop-develop/adempiere-report-engine-service/README.md

 docker pull openls/adempiere-report-engine-service:alpine
 ```

+### Where is the image?

+You can find it from [Docker Hub](https://hub.docker.com/r/openls/adempiere-report-engine-service/tags)

 ### Minimal Docker Requirements
 To use this Docker image you must have your Docker engine version greater than or equal to 3.0.